MS Excel: NOW Function (WS, VBA)

 Example (as Worksheet Function)

-Let's look at some Excel NOW function examples and explore how you would use the NOW function as a worksheet function in Microsoft Excel:
+Let's look at some Excel NOW function examples and explore how to use the NOW function as a worksheet function in Microsoft Excel:

 The spreadsheet will continue to display this value, until the worksheet recalculates.
 By pressing the F9 key, you can force the worksheet to recalculate and the NOW function will update its value.